jackBrioschi/Smart-Vocabulary-for-Qlik-Apps/README.md

 ## ✨ Features

 - Connects to a Qlik app using QIX Engine APIs
+- Check if a vocabulary exists and in case not it will create an empty one
 - Retrieves all master dimensions and measures
 - Uses OpenAI's API to generate intelligent synonyms based on name and description
 - Updates the app vocabulary with the generated synonyms